-This three-part series of interactive forums will explore both the obstacles and the opportunities that confront our democracy and the Democratic Party on the national, state, and local levels.
-Following analysis and first-hand perspectives from a diverse and accomplished panel of speakers, attendees will have the chance to engage in a breakout strategy session of their choosing, coming away with specific insights and action items that will equip both experienced activists and first-timers alike with concrete ways to make a critical difference.
+This three-part series of interactive forums explores both the obstacles and the opportunities that confront our democracy and the Democratic Party on the national, state, and local levels.
+Following analysis and first-hand perspectives from a diverse and accomplished panel of speakers, attendees had the chance to engage in a breakout strategy session of their choosing, coming away with specific insights and action items that will equip both experienced activists and first-timers alike with concrete ways to make a critical difference.

 May 6th | Strengthening the Democratic Party – and Democracy – for the 2022 Midterms

-We thank our co-sponsors, who include the Democratic Committees of Belmont, Boxborough, Brookline, Concord, Lenox, Lexington, Malden, Watertown, and Weston; Indivisible Acton Area; Indivisible Billerica Tewksbury Wilmington; Our Revolution Arlington; Swing Left Greater Boston; Voter Choice Massachusetts; and Young Democrats of Massachusetts.
+We thank our co-sponsors, who included the Democratic Committees of Belmont, Boxborough, Brookline, Concord, Lenox, Lexington, Malden, Watertown, Wayland, and Weston; Indivisible Acton Area; Indivisible Billerica Tewksbury Wilmington; Our Revolution Arlington; Swing Left Greater Boston; Voter Choice Massachusetts; and Young Democrats of Massachusetts.